NicSJ/FixColorspace/README.md

     'curvature', 'curv',
     '\_arm_', '\_orm_'

 If a keyword is found, the color space will be changed to a raw/non-color variant.
+Note the 'sss' and 'subsurface' asume the subsurface weight, not the color or radius.
 If none are found, the color space will be changed to a variant of sRGB.
 For variations, refer to Conversion defaults above.
 Textures from sites such as [Polyhaven](https://polyhaven.com/), or generated with Substance 3D Painter, have the keywords in the file names and should work as expected.
 If you are naming files manually, be sure to add the appropriate keyword to the file.
 E.g. Bronze_damaged_normal.png